ocular-nz/docker-typo3/README.md

 Use the instructions above but make one small change to your `sites-available/000-default.conf` file by changing `DocumentRoot /var/www/html` to `DocumentRoot /var/www/html/public`.

 The `Dockerfile` in this project is actually a Multi-Stage build.
-It first builds a composer container, and then builds the php-apache container and *copies* the composer binary from the composer container into the php-apacher container.
+It first builds a composer container, and then builds the php-apache container and *copies* the composer binary from the composer container into the php-apache container.

 Basically this means that the php-apache container has composer installed, but it doesn't have all the additional crap that was required to build it!
 This keeps container sizes small.